Datalux/Osintgram/commands.md

 How many photos you want to download (default all):
 ```

-### captions
-Return a list of all captions used by target in his photos.

-### mediatype
-Return the number of photos and video shared by target

 ### propic
-Download target profile picture (HD if is avaible)
+Download target profile picture (HD if is available)

+### stories
+Download all target's stories in output folder.

+## tagged
+Return a list of users tagged by target with ID, username and full name

+## wcommented
+Return a list of users who commented target's photos sorted by number of comments